- Include the

 };

-- Define the multi index table data member of type
+Declare the testtab multi-index table as a data member of type test_table_t.

 // the data structure which defines each row of the table